-The table columns can be customized by clicking on the \equiv columns button.
-It brings up a list of all available columns and indicates which columns are visible with an \bigcirc icon.
+The table columns can be customized by clicking on the columns and indicates which columns are visible with an sicon.

 - The Device list can be sorted by clicking on the column header (ascending, descending or none). - Certain columns have a filter.
 These filters can be found on the left side.
 Click on a filter (e.g. Vendor) and check the appropriate box for the item you wish to filter.
 The filter can be reset with the yellow button 'Reset filters' below the filters. - Groups: you can add one or more groups and assign devices to those groups for easy identification.
 Click on 'Manage groups' on the top left and hit 'New'.
 In the 'Name' field you can enter a group name, set a priority (this is useful for alarms), and choose a color for the group.
 On the right side of the window, you can select the devices that should be part of this group.
 A device can be part of multiple groups.
 In the bottom left side of the Device List you can toggle visibility of the groups.
 This can also be reset with the yellow 'Reset filters' button below the filters.